 By getting credit hours through these methods, your college-aged child may be able to graduate early (or at least on time), saving a semester’s or year’s worth of tuition; carry a lighter load of classes, freeing her to work or run a business while in college; have a more flexible schedule needed for a study abroad program; or take more advanced courses, increasing her value upon graduation.

 Note that you may not be able to use money in college savings plans for these expenses.
 Each type of savings vehicle has different requirements so check with your tax advisor if you plan to tap a 529 Plan, Coverdell, or UTMA/UGMA to pay for exams, portfolio reviews, etc. The 529 tends to be the most restrictive (limited to qualified expenses) and the UTMA/UGMA, the most flexible (money must simply be used for the child’s benefit).

-I definitely believe in learning for learning's sake.
-But I also believing in saving money if you can.
+I definitely believe in learning for learning’s sake.
+But I also believe in saving money if you can.
 Getting credit without paying full tuition for credit hours can help your financial situation, enabling you to make the best use of dollars designated for education.

 What did you learn by earning college credits using these methods?